-Accidents at work occur in many different workplace settings including construction sites, motoring incidents, restaurant kitchens and even in moderately low risk environments such as offices.
+Accidents at the workplace occur in many different workplace settings including construction sites, motoring incidents, restaurant kitchens and even in moderately low risk environments such as offices.

-When someones suffers injury through an accident at work and if there was a ‘liable party’ other than the victim (e.g. the employer), a claim can be made against an employer (most often against the latter’s insurers) and/or against related liable parties.
+When someone suffers injury through an accident at work and if there was a ‘liable party’ other than the victim (e.g. the employer), workplace injury claims can be made against an employer (most often against the latter’s insurers) and/or against related liable parties.

 HAVING A VALID WORK INJURY CLAIM